sagedemage/awesomewm-config/README.md

 # About
-Here is the configuration to Awesome WM.
+Here is the configuration to Awesome window manager.
 Awesome WM's documentation is confusing if you do not know what you are looking for.
 I craeted this configuration to help get you familiar to Awesome WM and the Lua programming language.
 I listed the programs I use so all the shortcuts to that program work out of the box.

 ## Screenshot
 ![](awesomewm.png)